elizaOS/auto.fun/README.md

    `bun run dev` will then automatically tunnel your local server to a public https url, and then add that url as a web hook to helius.

+   *NOTE: sometimes the webhook takes a minute or so to propagate to helius so for now it's recommended to kill the server as little as possible.

 ## Usage

 After starting the development server, visit the `https://localhost:3000` in your browser to interact with Auto.fun.